 No-code tools like Landbot empower marketers and freelancers to create intelligent bots for the web or WhatsApp and in doing so enabling them to compete against companies with significantly greater resources.
 Naturally, some level of learning is necessary to understand the concept of conversational design and dialog structure as well as the features and capacities of the marketing tool in question.
 Still, the control and flexibility gained in the process are priceless.

 Before we get started it’s important to clarify the role of AI in chatbots.

 When we talk about conversational AI, we really talk about Natural Language Processing (NLP).
 NLP is only a small subdivision of Artificial Intelligence, a division dealing with linguistics and natural language.
-Thanks to NLP, the bot can break down, process and identify the intent behind natural language inputs.
+Thanks to NLP, the bot can break down, process, and identify the intent data behind natural language inputs.
 A higher level of AI in NLP includes sentiment analysis which is particularly important for bots handling conversations where emotions play a key role such as customer support.

 Next, an NLP bot may but doesn’t necessarily have Machine Learning (ML).
 If it does, the only difference is, it’s able to learn from its own experience.
 However, most NLP bots require reviewing and “manual” training.

 Well, to build our AI, or better said, NLP lead generation bot we will make use of two tools: Landbot (visual chatbot builder) and Dialogflow (Google’s NLP solution).
 Natively, Landbot allows users to build no-code rule-based chatbots that take users through a structured dialog tree and don’t leave much space for improvisations.
 While this kind of bots can’t really be called “smart” they are incredibly effective and allow for a great deal of personalization through the use of conditional logic, keyword recognition and more.

 👉 How To Create a Chatbot with Landbot: No-Code Tutorial